paulasamir16/Fortify/DAST.md

       +	Type a User Name
       +	Type a Login Name
       +	Type an Email Address for the administrator
-      +	To enable the LIM to send email notification of certain events to the administrator, select Receives Email.
+      +	To enable the LIM to send email notification of certain events to the administrator, select Receives Email
       +	Enter and confirm a Password
       +	To send the administrator email notification of the new account, select Send Welcome Email
       +	Adding a License